Investors shy away from risk as coronavirus rattles markets

 Other market indicators also echoed the jittery state of markets this week.

 The shift to less risky assets has pumped up utilities and real estate stocks, which are considered bond proxies because they pay high dividends.
-They are now the only sectors in the S&P 500 showing a gain for the year.
+As of Thursday, they were down the least out of the 11 sectors in S&P 500.

 "If there's one enemy in the market it's uncertainty," said Quincy Krosby, chief market strategist at Prudential Financial.
 “It's very difficult to model the effect of this on corporate earnings, on revenue growth, on economic growth and on how companies are going to manage if this spreads.”